Black hole images as probes of thermodynamic evolution: Geodesics and Black Hole Imaging

 For photons $(\varepsilon=0)$, the energy $E$ can be absorbed by the reparametrization $\lambda\!\rightarrow\!\lambda E$, and the radial equation then simplifies to

 where $b:=L/E$ is the impact parameter and $U(r):=f(r)/r^{2}$ is the effective potential.

-Figure~\ref{fig:ur} compares the effective potentials of RN--AdS and RN black holes, showing that the photon dynamics is qualitatively similar in the two spacetimes, except for a crucial difference at large radii: while the RN effective potential vanishes asymptotically, the RN--AdS potential approaches a positive constant,
+Figure~\ref{fig:ur} compares the effective potentials of RN--AdS and RN black holes, showing that the photon dynamics is qualitatively similar in the two spacetimes.
+However, a significant difference arises at large radii: the RN effective potential vanishes asymptotically, while the RN--AdS potential approaches a positive constant,

-As a consequence, the condition $\dot r^{2}\ge0$ implies that photons with $b\ge\ell$ can propagate only within a finite radial interval $r\le r_{A}$, where $r_{A}$ is defined by the intersection of $U(r)$ with $1/\ell^{2}$ (point~A in Fig.~\ref{fig:ur}).
+As a consequence, the condition $\dot r^{2}\ge0$ implies that photons with $b\ge\ell$ can propagate only within a finite radial interval $r\le r_{A}$, where $r_{A}$ is defined by the intersection of $U(r)$ with $1/\ell^{2}$ (point~$A$ in Fig.~\ref{fig:ur}).
 Therefore, for an observer located at $r_0>r_{A}$, such photons can never reach the observer and do not contribute to the black hole image.
-In this work the observer is always placed outside the unstable photon sphere, i.e., at $r_0>r_{\rm ps}$, where $r_{\rm ps}$ is defined by ${\rm d}U/{\rm d}r=0$.
+In this work the observer is always placed outside the unstable photon sphere, i.e., at $r_0>r_{\rm ps}$, where $r_{\rm ps}$ is defined by $\left.{\rm d}U/{\rm d}r\right|_{r=r_{\rm ps}}=0$.
 Since $r_{\rm ps}$ always lies outside $r_{A}$, the condition $r_{0}>r_{A}$ is automatically satisfied.
 Finally, only photons with $b<\ell$ contribute to the image, and their trajectories on the equatorial plane obtained by eliminating the affine parameter between Eqs.~\eqref{eq:phidot} and \eqref{eq:rdot2} obey

 where “$+$” (“$-$”) corresponds to outgoing (ingoing) motion.
-We denote its solution by $r(\phi\,;b)$, which allows us to construct the accretion--disk image in a ray--tracing scheme.
-Specifically, we launch photons from the observer with an emission angle $\xi$, defined as the angle between the photon direction and the local radial direction toward the black hole, which directly measures the apparent angular size of the image on the observer’s sky and is related to the photon impact parameter through~\cite{Perlick:2021aok}
+We denote its solution by $r(\phi\,;b)$, which allows us to construct the accretion-disk image in a ray-tracing scheme.
+Figure~\ref{fig:ob} illustrates the schematic of the ray-tracing method.
+A photon is emitted from the observer at an angle $\xi$ relative to the inward radial direction toward the black hole, reaching the accretion disk at point $E$ with radius $r_e$.
+Due to the reversibility of light paths, this trajectory is equivalent to a photon emitted from point $E$ on the accretion disk reaching the observer.
+Therefore, the angle $\xi$ can be directly interpreted as the apparent angular size of the image formed by point $E$.